- 7 Ways To Fatten Up A Dog On Raw Diet

 When dogs lose weight, dog parents often make a diet plan that helps their pets to gain weight.
-Whether you choose to fatten up your dog on a raw diet or kibble diet, it is essential to choose a healthy diet plan.
+Choosing a healthy diet plan is essential if you fatten your dog on a raw or kibble diet.

 7 Ways To Fatten Up A Dog On Raw Diet